HessiJames/mail_throttle/README.md

 # mail_throttle
-Sends status mails using mailx in given time intervals.
+A library for shell scripts that sends status mails using mailx in given time intervals.

 Status mails are identified by an email address and an identifier string.
 If emails can't be sent, they are cached and re-sent if possible.
 Everything is stored in an sqlite database.